 I am a new Assistant Professor at SUNY Geneseo in Philosophy and Women's Studies as of Fall 2014.
 My main academic interests focus on ethics, feminist philosophy, political philosophy, and gender & sexuality.
-For Spring 2015 I am teaching WMGST 100 Introduction to Women's Studies and Phil 388 EXP Social & Political Philosophy.
-My current research projects are focused in ethics, bioethics, political philosophy, feminist philosophy, and women's and sexuality studies.
+My current research interests are focused in ethics, bioethics, political philosophy, feminist philosophy, and gender and sexuality.
 I have published on the idea of ethical progress, ethical objectivity, second-personal respect and feminist philosophy, and feminist theory and women's physicality.

-Prior to coming to Geneseo I was an Instructor at Bowling Green State University and Postdoc at the Center for Ethics in Public Life at the University of Michigan.
-At the Center for Ethics in Public Life my duties included planning Center-related events, working with the graduate and undergraduate fellows of the Center as well as the Michigan Ethics Bowl Team, and teaching in the Philosophy Department and Public Policy School.
+Prior to coming to Geneseo I was an Instructor at Bowling Green State University and Postdoc at the Center for Ethics in Public Life and Ford School of Public Policy at the University of Michigan.
+At the Center for Ethics in Public Life I worked with the graduate and undergraduate fellows of the Center and advised the Michigan Ethics Bowl Team.

 I earned my Ph.D. in Philosophy at the University of Michigan, Ann Arbor in summer 2010 with a dissertation that offered an account of ethical progress, deliberation, and objectivity in terms of resolving problems.
 In addition, at Michigan I also worked with the Center for Research on Learning and Teaching as a Graduate Teaching Consultant and I continue to be very interested in faculty development.